estii20/dolce_vita_blog/README.md

 __Blockquote__

-Itailian quote to give the feel and branding of the site.
+Italian quote to give the feel and branding of the site.

 __Blog Post Card__